talkpython/100daysofcode-with-python-course/days/07-09-data-structures/README.md

 Click this link: [https://codechalleng.es/bites/promo/datastructures](https://codechalleng.es/bites/promo/datastructures)

-This will take you to our CodeChalleng.es platform and give unlock a Bite for free.
+This will take you to our CodeChalleng.es platform and unlock a Bite for free.

-Follow the instructions on page once you've redeemed the Bite and see if you can solve the problem!
+Follow the on page instructions once you've redeemed the Bite and see if you can solve the problem!

 ## Day N+2: Your Turn!